noprompt/lein-garden/README.md

 Let's suppose you have a project where you are currently using Garden for CSS generation.
-Now, imagine you're so tired of manually recompiling your stylesheets or resorting to some other form skulduggery that you're thinking of going back to Sass.
+Now, imagine you're so tired of manually recompiling your stylesheets or resorting to some other form of skulduggery that you're thinking of going back to Sass.
 This causes you to reflect deeply on your life for a moment before realizing that it's just negativity talking and get back to hacking.